tanvirahmedme/tanvirahmedme.github.io/_projects/crop_row_detection.md

     Before/after the geometric refinement layer on the three frames it helps most: noisy raw boundaries (cyan) and centerline (yellow) snap back toward ground truth (green dashed).
 </div>

-## An honest limitation
+## Limitation

-All three splits come from one recording session, so they're temporally correlated and the reported numbers will overestimate performance on a different field or season.
+The reported numbers will overestimate performance in a different field or season.
 This is the standard domain-shift problem in row detection, and the natural next steps are evaluation on a held-out video, a precision-biased asymmetric loss to suppress the false-positive failures, and a per-frame confidence head so a controller can refuse